-An alternative solution would be to use update locks.
+An alternative solution would be to use:

+- Deferred collection updates for the creation of the parent object, which means the collections would not be exclusively locked until commit time.
+For details, see "Collection Concurrency", in Chapter 4 of the JADE Developer's Reference. - Update locks.
 With update locks, the collection would not be exclusively locked until the updating report commits.
 Up until that time, the inquiry reports can still access the collection even after it was updated.
 This can affect your locking strategy and exception handling.
-For more details, see Chapter 6 of the JADE Developer's Reference.
+For details, see Chapter 6 of the JADE Developer's Reference.

 If frequently accessed collections are left exclusively locked for long periods, inquiry users can be left waiting for long periods.
 Transactions can be altered to reduce the length of time locks are held.
-Using update locks may improve concurrency by delaying the lock upgrade to exclusive.
+Using deferred updates or update locks may improve concurrency by delaying the exclusive locks.